SoteriaInitiative/coredata/README.md

 This release includes the following key features:
 - 95% of SWIFT attributes are covered but RTP identifiers are missing
 - Comprehensive personal identify attributes for entity identification
+- Synthetic goAML generator and exporter for multi-bank large cash scenarios

 # ⚠️ Limitations:
 Please consider the following limitations or known issues: